 I am happy to respond to all enquiries.
 Please contact me via email at [EMAIL ADDRESS], or via telephone on [CONTACT NUMBER]”

 Whatever your goal is on LinkedIn, be it winning business or securing a new job, your profile summary needs to make people notice YOU.
 There are 500 million users on LinkedIn – you’ve got a lot of competition out there, but only 2,000 characters at your disposal to beat them.
-Make them count!
+Make them count by doing a great job of your summary!
 Use the above tips and get online and do some snooping on other users’ LinkedIn summary examples and your profile will soon be up there with the best!